simile-widgets/ancient-simile-widgets/exhibit/trunk/src/webapp/api/extensions/data-editor/README.txt

   one property.
 Return false from onBeforeSave() to cancel the save (data will not be saved into Exhibit database).
 Return false from onSave() to indicate a failure to save data, otherwise true if persistence was successful.
-  (See Exhibit.DataEdit.onSaveFailed() later).

-boolean   onBeforeCancel()
-void      onCancel()
-  Runs at start/end if [CANCEL] button being clicked (if edit lens containts [CANCEL] button.
-This event isn't all that useful at them moment, as the editor extension only allows one item to be edited per activation, so the [CANCEL] button just switches back to display mode (causing the onBeforeActivateClose()/onActivateClose() to run anyway).

 -----------------------------------------------------------------------